The survivor flag in front of a blue sky

 • Smoking or vaping (including marijuana) is not permitted on the property.

-• Please note this tour takes place mostly outdoors and, visitors should plan to dress accordingly for weather, terrain and bugs.
+• Please note this commemorative program takes place mostly outdoors and, visitors should plan to dress accordingly for weather, terrain and bugs.

 16164 Highway 12 East, Midland, ON, L4R 4K8